PrefectHQ/prefect/docs/guides/deployment/servereless-workers.md

     Read more in the [Serverless Push Work Pool Guide](/guides/deployments/serverless/).

 This guide is a brief overview of the steps required.
-For more in depth discussion of the finer points of running on serverless infrastructure see the respective guides in the Prefect integration libraries:
+For more in-depth discussion of running workflows on serverless infrastructure see the respective guides in the Prefect integration libraries:

 [AWS ECS guide in the `prefect-aws` docs](https://prefecthq.github.io/prefect-aws/ecs_guide/) [Google Cloud Run guide in the `prefect-gcp` docs](https://prefecthq.github.io/prefect-gcp/gcp-worker-guide/).